-We are excited to offer this unique training programs for aspiring market gardeners and homesteaders.
+We are excited to offer 3 and 9 weeks training programs for aspiring market gardeners and homesteaders.
 The programs combine practical hands-on learning combined with classes and personal project.
 During the programs time frame, you will be a part of our farm’s team, working alongside us on the farm, doing what we do.
 We believe that this integrative style of learning is the ultimate platform to up-skill and empower a new generation of growers.
 We love what we do, and are excited to share this experience and create programs we would have loved to attend ourselves!

 As you will be working in the market garden you will get valuable insights about how our operation functions.
 During the market gardening workshop, you will get a comprehensive view about how our business functions.
 As the weeks go by, you will practice and become proficient in all the fundamental aspects of market gardening: bed preparation, plant propagation, transplanting & direct seeding, crop care, weeding, watering, tool maintenance, harvesting a diversity of crops, post harvesting of vegetables, salads and microgreens production.
 On the first week we will be working together on all aspects of the gardens, and from the second week you will alternate roles - field growing, growing and harvesting microgreens, preparing salads and harvesting field vegetables, supported by our team.

 We are passionate about homesteading and sustainable living.
 We love providing for ourselves from the abundance the farm has to offer.
 These are some of the things that we will be doing -

 Cooking with farm produce, fermenting and preserving, feeding and caring of the chickens and ducks, and opportunities to learn how to milk the house cow.

 Depending on the seasonal work available, we will work in the food forest.